pantelitsaleonidou20/FL-Online-content-moderation/README.md

 Visit the website (https://nlp.stanford.edu/projects/glove/) and download the pre-trained word vectors:
 Twitter (2B tweets, 27B tokens, 1.2M vocab, uncased, 25d, 50d, 100d, & 200d vectors, 1.42 GB download).

 We use the 200d GloVe vectors in our simulation.
+So you need to unzip the downloaded file, and get the file path to the 200d vectors file which is used in the FL_script.py.

 # 4. Differential Private Federated Learing Simulation
 The script FL_scrip.py contains the code used for: